LESBAT-HEIG-VD/EcoDynElec/docs/examples/downloading.rst

 The download can be a time consuming process, Thus in the previous cell, the few extra parameters help deciding whether or not downloading a specific file from the server.
-This comes handy only in the case of re-using ``ecodynelec`` regularly, an occasional or one-time usage will not be affected by these extra parameters.
+This comes handy only in the case of re-using EcoDynElec regularly, an occasional or one-time usage will not be affected by these extra parameters.

 -  ``threshold_minutes``: if the last modification of a file on the server occurred *less than* ``threshold_minutes`` *after* the last download of that file (if the downloaded file still exist on the user’s computer too), the remote file is not downloaded. **Default is 15 min**.
-The server “modifies” files regularly, either with no changes in the data (simple server maintenance) or some data modifications (as new information comes in).
+The server "modifies" files regularly, either with no changes in the data (simple server maintenance) or some data modifications (as new information comes in).
 The parameter allows to skip a file if the file on the server is considered as not new